Number Sense for Class 5

 1. Create a table and place the given numbers horizontally.

-4. In the end, multiply both the common factors and the remaining values to find the L.C.M.
+4. In the end, multiply both the common prime factors and the remaining values to find the L.C.M.

 Prime Factorisation Method to find LCM: